napari/docs/docs/community/governance.md

 - Members of the SC also have the "owner" role within the [napari GitHub organization](https://github.com/napari) and are ultimately responsible for managing the napari GitHub account, the [@napari@fosstodon.org](https://fosstodon.org/@napari)
 Mastodon account, the [napari website](https://napari.org), and other similar napari owned resources.
-- When the core team member community (including the SC members) fails to reach such a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.
+- When the core team member community (including the SC members) fails to reach a consensus in a reasonable timeframe, the SC is the entity that resolves the issue.

 SC members may be core team members but can also be nominated from the community at large.
 Changes